vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `--mems`

-Set memory shares on the virtual container host appliance.
+Set memory shares on the VCH appliance.
 Specify the share value as a level or a number, for example `high`, `normal`, `low`, or `163840`.
 If not specified, `vic-machine create` sets the share to `normal`.

 <pre>--memory-shares low</pre>